GitHub ActionsNew

 npm install -g @iris-code/cli - Runs

-iris check .against your workspace using your configured threshold - Exits with code
+iris gate .against your workspace using your configured threshold - Renders inline annotations on the pull request diff at the exact failing lines

 Full workflow